ethstorage/ethstorage-doc/README.md

 The major goal of EthStorage is to extend Ethereum storage capabilities by reusing Ethereum security properties.

 EIP-4844/Danksharding data is only temporarily available, i.e., the data will be discarded in a few weeks.
-EthStorage will allow users to optionally extend the availability time of DA BLOBs in a fully decentralized way.
+EthStorage will allow users to optionally extend the availability time of DA blobs in a fully decentralized way.

 Most existing L2 solutions such as rollups focus on scaling Ethereum computation power, a.k.a., higher transactions per second.
 Meanwhile, with the popularity of dApps such as NFT/DeFi/etc, the demand for storing a large amount of data reusing Ethereum mainnet security has grown dramatically.
 For example, one strong storage demand comes from on-chain NFTs, where not only the token of an NFT contract is owned by the users, but also the on-chain images belong to the users.
 In contrast, storing the images on a 3rd party (e.g., ipfs or centralized servers) introduces additional trust, which can be easily and frequently broken (e.g., a lot of images of old NFT projects using ipfs are now unavailable).